Jülich: History

 From 1794 to 1814, Jülich was part of France under the name of Juliers.
 The French added the Napoleonic bridge head to the fortifications.
 In 1815, Jülich became a Prussian fortification and district town.
 The town was subsequently administered within the Prussian Province of Jülich-Cleves-Berg (1815) and then the Rhine Province (1822).
 The fortification was razed in 1860.

-On 16 November 1944 (World War II), 97% of Jülich was destroyed during Allied bombing, since it was considered one of the main obstacles to the occupation of the Rhineland, although the city fortifications, the bridge head and the citadel had long fallen into disuse.
+During World War II, forced laborers of the 3rd SS construction brigade were dispatched in the town in 1943.
+On 16 November 1944, 97% of Jülich was destroyed during Allied bombing, since it was considered one of the main obstacles to the occupation of the Rhineland, although the city fortifications, the bridge head and the citadel had long fallen into disuse.
 The ruined city was subject to heavy fighting for several months until the Allies eventually managed to cross the Ruhr on 23 February 1945.
 Newsreel footage exists of Supreme Commander Eisenhower at the southern entrance to the citadel.

 Jülich became part of the new state of North Rhine-Westphalia after the war.
 From 1949 to 1956, the town centre was rebuilt along the plans of the Renaissance town.

 In 1998, the state garden fair took place in Jülich.
 This made the extensive restoration of the bridge head fortifications and the establishment of a large leisure park, the bridge head park, possible.

 Today, Jülich is mainly known for Forschungszentrum Jülich (established in 1956) and the satellite campus of the Fachhochschule Aachen (established in 1970).
 The town's landmark is the Witch Tower, a city gate and remnant of the medieval city fortifications.
 The most impressive remnants from the past are, however, both the Napoleonic Bridgehead and the Citadel.